 CUNY EDGE is a partnership between the New York City Human Resources Administration (HRA) and the University.
-Matriculated CUNY undergraduate students who receive cash assistance from HRA are eligible to participate in CUNY EDGE.
-Students can participate in other CUNY programs such as ASAP, College Discovery, and SEEK at the same time as CUNY EDGE.
+Matriculated CUNY undergraduate students who receive cash assistance from HRA are automatically enrolled in the program.
+Students can also participate in other CUNY Programs such as ASAP, College Discovery, and Seek

-CUNY EDGE, formerly known as the COPE program, provides students with a range of services, benefits and supports so that they succeed in college and in their careers.
+CUNY EDGE, formerly known as the COPE program, provides students with a range of services, benefits and supports.